thescripted/website/public/posts/implementing-a-debouncer-function-with-tdd.md

 By using TDD, we are building both the function and the test suite for it.
 This allows for robust code, where we can add any incremental features with the safety of ensuring all previous tests passing as well.
 Some additional features and tests could include input validations, a configuration option (perhaps it would be useful to give the user options to indicate if they want a leading or trailing debouncer), or anything else needed for whatever project you're building.

-I've created a similar debounce method as an NPM package with a little bit more robust test suite, which can be found [Here](https://www.npmjs.com/package/@somethingscripted/debouncer).
+I've created a similar debounce method as an NPM package with a little bit more robust test suite, which can be found [here](https://www.npmjs.com/package/@somethingscripted/debouncer).

-_Thanks for reading._
+Thanks for reading.
+_Ben_